HOCD: Understanding homosexual obsessive-compulsive disorder

 The common misconception about those with HOCD is that they are homophobic.

-For some, this adds an extra layer of guilt or shame because on top of their fears is the feeling that they’re a bad person.
+For some, this adds an extra layer of guilt or shame because they fear they’re a bad person for not knowing what sexual orientation they are or fear they are not living authentically.

 But this couldn’t be further from the truth.